Sponsored by the Norwegian Seafood Council

 - Of course, this makes an excellent weaning recipe for babies!
 Just leave out the salt of course.

-Hope you enjoy this recipe as much as we do.
-I’d love to know how you got on and what you thought of it if you make this Sweet Potato Fish Pie recipe.
-Please rate the recipe and leave me a comment below if you do.
+Hope you enjoy this recipe.
+I’d love to know how you got on and what you thought of it if you make this.

 How to make the Sweet Potato Fish Pie with Salmon recipe: